 Joining drab feathers

-Because drab feathers have thinner stems I by pass the drilling holes to hide the threads.
+Because drab feathers have thinner stems I bypass the drilling holes to hide the threads.

 I do start by matching feathers and picking threads that match the stems.
 Because I sew feathers with a single strand of thread I want a strong thread.
 Nylon, polyester and long strand cotton (quilting cotton) are good choices.
 I made two 18th Century headdresses on drilled twisted hairpins with these feathers.
-To see more pictures of the making of the ones at the top of this page check here.

 After I matched the feathers, I thinned the ends of the stems.